A survey on Zariski cancellation problems for noncommutative and Poisson algebras: Zariski Cancellation for Noncommutative Algebras

 \subsection{Algebras with `small' center or higher GK-dimension}

-As showed in Theorem \ref{thm:center}, the center $Z(A)$ of an algebra $A$ provides some control on the cancellation property of $A$.
-Intuitively, if $A$ has smaller center, then $A$ is more closed to be cancellative.
-So it is natural to ask if cancellativity of the center can imply that of the algebra itself.
+As shown in Theorem \ref{thm:center}, the center $Z(A)$ of an algebra $A$ provides some control on the cancellation property of $A$.
+Intuitively, if $A$ has a smaller center, then $A$ is closer to be cancellative.
+So it is natural to ask if the cancellativity of the center can imply that of the algebra itself.

 \begin{question}\cite[Question 0.1]{LeWZ}\cite[Conjecture 2.1]{BHHV} Let $A$ be an affine noetherian domain.
 Suppose that $Z(A)$ is affine and cancellative.
 Is $A$ cancellative?
-In particular, if the center of $A$ is finite dimensional over $\kk$, is $A$ cancellative? \end{question}
+In particular, if the center of $A$ is finite-dimensional over $\kk$, is $A$ cancellative? \end{question}